 Fragmentation is initiated by the CMTS.
 Thus, a DOCSIS 1.0 CMTS will never initiate fragmentation since it knows nothing about it.
 A DOCSIS 1.1 CMTS can only initiate fragmentation for DOCSIS 1.1 CMs.
-A DOCSIS 1.1 CMTS SHOULD NOT attempt to fragment transmissions from DOCSIS 1.0 CMs.
+A DOCSIS 1.1 CMTS MUST NOT attempt to fragment transmissions from a DOCSIS v1.0 CM that has not indicated a Modem Capabilities encoding for Fragmentation Support with a value of 1.1 through SNMP and packet filters.
+Designers of DOCSIS 1.0 networks will have to deal with these limitations and expect no different from DOCSIS 1.0 CM's on a DOCSIS 1.1 network.